 Resistance: The opposition of a material to the flow of electrical current through it.
 Energy lost due to resistance is a result of vibrations at the molecular level and manifests itself as heat in proportion to the square of the current flow.
 In a superconductor all resistance disappears below a certain temperature.
 However, this applies only to direct current (DC) electricity.
 Other types of losses result when transporting alternating current (AC).
 Examples of this include hysteresis, reactive-coupling and radiational losses.
 In the new high-temperature ceramic superconductors, the power loss in applications like transmission lines is inversely proportional to the critical current density for low magnetic field applications.
 This limitation can be compensated for to some degree by increasing the ratio of voltage to current.
 In Type 2 superconductors carrying high-frequency alternating current, "skin effect" losses also result as the energy tends to migrate to the surface where the conductive medium is incontiguous, producing a pseudo-resistance.
 In some materials the amount of resistance may also depend on the direction of current flow (anisotropic resistivity) and/or presence of an external magnetic field (hall effect).

 Room-temperature Superconductivity (RTSC): It has been theorized that a metallic form of hydrogen might be a room-temperature superconductor.
 In 1996 physicists at Lawrence Livermore Laboratory were able to briefly create metallic hydrogen.
 But, its existence was fleeting and no measurement of the Meissner effect was possible.
 Zero resistance has been observed at room temperatures in ballistic quantum wire.
 However, having one-dimensional geometry, this wire does not exhibit the Meissner effect, except when configured as a closed loop.
-Several copper-oxide superconductors have displayed signs of RTSC.
+Since 2011 many oxide superconductors have been discovered with signs of RTSC.
 But the volume fraction (percentage) of material was so low as to be unusable until a refinement method can be developed.
 To read more on the latest of these discoveries, click HERE.